tldr-pages/tldr/pages/common/hut.md

 # hut

-> A CLI tool for sr.ht.
+> A CLI tool for sourcehut.
 > Use `hg` in place of `git` below if using mercurial.
 > See `man hut` for more details.